archermarx/TinyTOML/README.md

 # TinyTOML

-A small TOML-parsing library for Fortran.
-I wrote this instead of using [TOML-f](https://github.com/toml-f/toml-f) because I needed TOML parsing in my research code and on an HPC cluster and didn't want to take on a large external library.
+A small TOML-parsing library written in Modern Fortran.
+I wrote this instead of using [TOML-f](https://github.com/toml-f/toml-f) because
+I needed TOML parsing in my research code and on an HPC cluster and didn't want to take on a large external library.
 You should probably use that library instead of this one if you can.